camasscioly/covidheroes.net/README.md

 #### Q: I'm recieving `Error: Only absolute URLs are supported` whenever I start the project

 You need to configure your environment variables.
-First, rename `.env.example` to `.env`.
+First, copy and `.env.example` to `.env`.

 ```bash
 DISCORD_WEBHOOK_URL=https://discordapp.com/api/webhooks/ID/TOKEN